jonthedev/jonthedev/README.md

 # Experience

 Successfully helped start-ups such as Technology Catalogue to improve their software and speed up their development practices.

-Worked as a Front End Consultant for Van Lanschot Kempen and ANWB which resulted in national awards [WebsiteOfTheYear2022-ANWB](https://www.websitevhjaar.nl/past-winners/index.html)
+Worked as a Front End Consultant at IO for client Van Lanschot Kempen and ANWB which resulted in national awards [WebsiteOfTheYear2022-ANWB](https://www.websitevhjaar.nl/past-winners/index.html)

 # 💻 Tech Stack